 Additionally, I also can teach you to make products such as pH up and down, beneficial bacteria and fungi additives, root stimulants, clone gels etc. Further, I can provide names of suppliers for the necessary ingredients to manufacture these products.
 This saves you a great deal of money on nutrient and additive inputs (do the sums!).

 In a mid-sized to large commercial grow these savings can equate to tens of thousands of dollars per annum, or more.

 Cannabis: The Plant of a Thousand Myths

 Flashy labels and extravagant marketing claims do not produce optimum yields.
-A sound nutrient program that is customised to your crop will.
+A sound nutrient program that is customised to your crop and growing methodology will.

 Recently Jerome Pier, a PhD from Nutrien Ag Solutions in the US, highlighted that many cannabis cultivators seem to believe that “cannabis is (apparently) a mystical plant”; based on this, cannabis must require a “mystical fertilizer!”
 His point being that a lot of myths surround cannabis crop nutrition and that for years, among others, some hydroponic nutrient and additive manufacturers/suppliers have made all sorts of outlandish, science defying claims surrounding their products.
 As a result, many cannabis cultivators have been led up the garden path about cannabis crop nutrition optimums.